UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 name by default when we clone a repository.
 (This is why `origin` was a sensible choice earlier when we were setting up remotes by hand.)

-Take a look to the Owner's repository on its GitHub website now (maybe you need to refresh your browser.)
+Take a look at the Owner's repository on its GitHub website now (you may need to refresh your browser.)
 You should be able to see the new commit made by the Collaborator.